GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

 \paragraph{\underline{Formal models of GQL and SQL/PGQ}} The workhorse of graph query languages is {\em pattern matching}.
-In Cypher and others, as well as the recent new standards, pattern matching turns a graph into a table; the remaining operations of the language manipulate that table.
+In Cypher, PGQ, GQL and others, pattern matching turns a graph into a table; the remaining operations of the language manipulate that table.
 In fact in GQL and SQL/PGQ pattern matching is {\em identical}; it is only how its results are processed that is different.
-Specifically \begin{itemize} \item In SQL/PGQ, a graph is a view defined on a relational database.
-The result of pattern matching is simply a table in the \sqlkw{FROM} clause of a SQL query that may use other relations in the database. \item GQL on the other hand is oblivious to how a graph is stored, and the table resulting from pattern matching is manipulated by a sequence of operators that modify it, in an imperative style that is referred to as ``linear composition''. \end{itemize}
+In SQL/PGQ, a graph is a view defined on a relational database.
+The result of pattern matching is simply a table in the \sqlkw{FROM} clause of a SQL query that may use other relations in the database.
+GQL, on the other hand, is oblivious to how a graph is stored, and the table resulting from pattern matching is manipulated by a sequence of operators that modify it, in an imperative style that is referred to as ``linear composition''.

 To produce a formal model of these languages, we use the relationship between SQL and relational calculus/algebra as the guiding principle.
-The former has a multitude of features: bag semantics, nulls, arithmetic operations, aggregate functions, outerjoins, complex datatypes such as arrays.
-Some of these break the theoretical model of First Normal Form (1NF) relations: those are {\em sets} of tuples of {\em atomic values}.
-On the other hand, relational algebra and calculus get rid of the extra baggage that SQL is forced to add to be usable in practice, and yet provide a simple core over sets of tuples of atomic values.
+SQL has a multitude of features: bag semantics, nulls, arithmetic operations, aggregate functions, outerjoins, complex datatypes such as arrays.
+Some of these break the theoretical model of First Normal Form (1NF) relations which are {\em sets} of tuples of {\em atomic values}.
+Relational algebra and calculus get rid of the extra baggage that SQL is forced to add to be usable in practice, and yet provide a simple core over sets of tuples of atomic values.

-And although some mathematical abstractions of GQL and SQL/PGQ exist \cite{icdt23,pods23}, they are not yet at the same level as RA or relational calculus, in terms of their simplicity and utility in formally proving results.

-To find such an abstraction, we need to: \begin{itemize} \item Simplify the model of pattern matching, most importantly avoiding outputting non-1NF relations; \item Formalize the linear composition of Cypher and GQL in terms of what we call {\em linear composition relational algebra (LCRA)}, and finally \item define Core PGQ and Core GQL as RA and LCRA respectively on top of pattern matching outputs. \end{itemize}
+Although some mathematical abstractions of GQL and SQL/PGQ exist \cite{icdt23,pods23}, they are not yet at the same level as RA or relational calculus, in terms of their simplicity and utility in formally proving results.
+For example, their formalizations of pattern matching come with a complex typing system and the use of conditional and group variables that create nulls and set-valued attributes.
+To achieve our goal of creating a simple and usable abstraction, we need to: simplify the model of pattern matching, to avoid outputting non-1NF relations, and to formalize the linear composition of Cypher and GQL.
+This allows us to define two languages -- Core PGQ and Core GQL -- as RA or linear composition of relational operators on top of pattern matching outputs.

 \paragraph{\underline{Limitations of pattern matching}}